Main Content

 This position is advertised for 7 years within the M4C Cluster of Excellence.

-Applications are highly welcome.
+Applications for the position is highly welcome.
 Please find more information here

 PhD and PostDocs positions

-one Position at Münster (Project7) will be published soon here
+one Position at Münster (Project7) is published here

 Investigating how the chloroplast of Chlamydomonas reinhardtii provides a robust chassis for CO2 converting enzymes, with focus on protein biogenesis, complex assembly and subcellular distribution of protein machineries.